nishant2253/crmspace-new/README.md

 ## 🔄 Complete Walkthrough of CRMspace Platform

 ### Step 1.
+User Authentication

+There are two ways to access the platform:

-User Authentication with Google OAuth 2.0
+#### Option A: Google OAuth 2.0

 - User visits the CRM platform and logs in with Google
 - Backend uses Passport.js with GoogleStrategy
 - After authentication, JWT is created and used for protected routes
 - Frontend AuthContext verifies authentication via /auth/me endpoint

+#### Option B: Guest Access

+- Click "Continue as Guest" on the login page
+- A temporary guest account is created with limited functionality
+- Guest sessions are managed through a custom memory session store
+- Guest users can explore basic features without Google authentication

 ### Step 2.
 Customer Data Ingestion with Redis Streams